-This annual report details the progress of the 2016 Measure B Program since the FY 2020 Annual Report, which may be accessed here.
-This annual report focuses on Fiscal Year 2021, starting July 1, 2020, to June 30, 2021 - detailing the measure's continued development and growth, and funding allocations and expenditures.
-Additionally, it highlights Program achievements - such as the launch of the 2016 Measure B Transparency Website and the adoption of the Biennial Budget and 10-year Program Principles & Project Selection Criteria.
+This annual report focuses on Fiscal Year 2022, starting July 1, 2021, to June 30, 2022 - detailing the measure's continued development and growth, and funding allocations and expenditures.
+Additionally, it highlights Program achievements - such as the approval of the project lists for the Highway Interchanges and Innovative Transit programs.